lexmynarayan/gcp/cloud_function/pub_sub_alert/README.md

-Create pub/sub to send alert notifications and use this cloud function script to route the alert to VictorOps
+Create pub/sub to and use it as a notification channel.
+Then use this cloud function script to route the alert to VictorOps.